 WCAG Compliance Levels

 This article demonstrates how Cornerstone satisfies Web Content Accessibility Guidelines (WCAG) 2.1 (opens in a new tab) across compliance levels.
-You can perform similar techniques to your site regardless of your compliance level.
+You can apply similar techniques to your site regardless of your compliance level.
 For detailed implementation information, see Implementing WCAG Guidelines.

 WCAG organizes accessibility guidelines into four principles.